jndiogo/sibila/README.md

 # Sibila

-Extract structured information from LLM models, using a common API to access remote models like GPT-4 or local GGUF quantized models with llama.cpp.
+Extract structured information from LLM models, using a common API to access remote models like GPT-4 or local models via llama.cpp.

 - Query structured information into Pydantic BaseModel objects or typed Python dicts.
 - Use the same API for local and remote models.